kingsoftheweb/chatgpt-press.chatgpt/readme.md

-# Wordpress Genie by Futrx
+# WPress Genie by Futrx
 A ChatGPT plugin by Futrx that acts as a bridge between ChatGPT and your WordPress website.